CloudVLab/terraform-lab-foundation/basics/gke_standard/example/README.md

 #### Custom Properties

-The `qwiklabs.yaml` configuration file is used to set the optional definition of custom properties e.g. `tfResourceName` and `tfUsername`:
+The `qwiklabs.yaml` configuration file is set as follows:

 ```
 1  - type: gcp_project